 The inlet entrance channel continues to have significant shoaling rates in this sediment rich coastal system.
-Current funding levels allow for enough dredging to at least keep the federal channels open for navigation and the US Coast Guard.
-Additional funds are needed to clear the channel to authorized depth.
-Funds could also be used to monitor channels and better assess the regional system, leading to optimized dredging and maintenance operations in the future.
-Use of the Government Dredges continues to be a good return on investment as the channel is maintained on limited annual funds.
-Material dredged from inlet is beneficially used by placing it back into the near shore zone in support of the federal beach fill along Long Beach Island.
+Current funding levels have historically allowed for minimal dredging to at least keep the federal channels open for commercial vessels and the US Coast Guard, but current O&M budget prioritization does not allow for any dredging.
+Funds are needed both to keep the channel minimally open and/or to clear the channel to authorized depth and this will be designed as part of the WRDA Section 1122 pilot project.
+Funds could also be used to better assess the regional system, leading to optimized dredging and maintenance operations in the future.
+Use of the Government Dredges continues to be a good return on investment as the channel can be maintained on limited annual funds.
+Material dredged from inlet is beneficially used by placing it back into the near shore in support of the federal beach fill along Long Beach Island.

 The project requires dredging to provide a safe, reliable navigation channel for a critical refuge between the Atlantic Ocean and the bay.
 The US Coast Guard designates this site as a "Surf Station" due to the hazardous inlet and requires a safe channel to fulfill their Homeland Security mission and critical life safety, search and rescue operations.

-The project is critical to a large fishing fleet consisting of full-time commercial, charter and recreational vessels that contribute to the economic value of the nation and an annual direct fish value of over \$27M/year.
+The project is critical to a large fishing fleet consisting of full-time commercial, charter and recreational vessels that contribute to the economic value of the nation and an annual direct fish value of over \$25M/year (NMFS, 2017).

-FY 14 Allocation 766 Dredge Inlet & perform channel surveys FY 15 Allocation 416 Dredge Inlet & perform channel surveys FY 16 Allocation 771 Dredge Inlet & perform channel surveys FY 17 Allocation 1,256 Dredge Inlet & perform channel surveys FY 18 Budget 450 Dredge Inlet & perform channel surveys FY 18 Allocation TBD FY 19 Budget 9 Impacted by Low Use Navigation Budget Cuts
+Summarized Federal Financial Data (\$000) FY 15 Allocation 416 Dredge Inlet & perform channel surveys FY 16 Allocation 771 Dredge Inlet & perform channel surveys FY 17 Allocation 1,256 Dredge Inlet & perform channel surveys FY 18 Allocation 1,396 Dredge Inlet & perform channel surveys FY 19 Budget 9 Impacted by Low Use Navigation Budget Cuts, funds are for Real Estate actions only FY 19 Allocation 699 Additional funds provided to Dredge Inlet, Oyster Creek & perform channel surveys through Work Plan.
+FY 20 Budget 9 Impacted by Low Use Navigation Budget Cuts, funds are for Real Estate actions only